Jazielinho/Machine-Learning-DevOps-Engineer/Clean_Code_Principles/02_working_with_others_using_version_control/tutorial.md

 In this second video, you were able to see the `git checkout` command in action to move between branches.
 You were also introduced to the `git branch -d command`, which allows you to delete branches.
 Note this second command requires that you are not currently on the branch you would like to delete.

+## Scenario 2: Creating a Branch

+Let's walk through the Git commands that go along with each step in the scenario you just observed in the video.

+Step 1: Andrew commits his changes to the documentation branch, switches to the development branch, and pulls down the latest changes from the cloud on this development branch, including the change I merged previously for the friends group feature.
+Commit the changes on the documentation branch
+`git commit -m "standardized all docstrings in process.py"`

+Switch to the develop branch
+`git checkout develop`

+Pull the latest changes on the develop branch down `git pull`

+Step 2: Andrew merges his documentation branch into the develop branch on his local repository, and then pushes his changes up to update the develop branch on the remote repository.
+Merge the documentation branch into the develop branch `git merge --no-ff documentation`

+Push the changes up to the remote repository
+`git push origin develop`

+Step 3: After the team reviews your work and Andrew's work, they merge the updates from the development branch into the master branch.
+Then, they push the changes to the master branch on the remote repository.
+These changes are now in production.
+Merge the develop branch into the master branch
+`git merge --no-ff develop`

+Push the changes up to the remote repository
+`git push origin master`

+Resources
+Read this great article(opens in a new tab) on a successful Git branching strategy.

+Note on merge conflicts
+For the most part, Git makes merging changes between branches really simple.
+However, there are some cases where Git can become confused about how to combine two changes, and asks you for help.
+This is called a merge conflict.

+Mostly commonly, this happens when two branches modify the same file.

+For example, in this situation, let’s say you deleted a line that Andrew modified on his branch.
+Git wouldn’t know whether to delete the line or modify it.
+You need to tell Git which change to take, and some tools even allow you to edit the change manually.
+If it isn’t straightforward, you may have to consult with the developer of the other branch to handle a merge conflict.

+To learn more about merge conflicts and methods to handle them, see About merge conflicts(opens in a new tab).

+### Version Control Workflow
+In the two videos on this page, we will add to the flow already introduced with branching earlier.
+This means:

+* Pushing our branches to Github
+* Opening pull requests
+* Introducing code reviews

+In the previous video, you notice that pushing a branch to Github follows essentially the same steps as pushing code from main or master to Github.
+That is, you use the flow of:

+* `git add`
+* `git commit -m`
+* `git push`

+However, when pushing a branch, you will get an error that will let you know the exact command needed to push that branch.
+This is because, the basic `git push` command is intended to be used only when pushing from your main branch up to Github.

+One final step not addressed in the above video that is often done in practice is to do a `git pull` on your local to pull the newest version on the Github master branch into your local codebase.
+Notice this practice will work even if you were not the person to make the newest changes to the master branch.

+Otherwise, the above flow shows a great workflow to follow including:

+* Creating a new branch
+* Adding new features and code
+* `add`, `commit`, and `push` your changes to the remote
+* Open a pull request
+* Have another team member review your changes and merge them in
+* Delete the remote branch
+* Delete the local branch
+* Pull the new code on the remote master to your local machine